Colorado Rapids partner with Denver street artist Pat Milbery to create new jersey - NewsBreak

 "Instead of thinking about myself, I thought about what this could mean to all those kids who look up to those Rapids players," Milbery said.
 "I thought about how it could make the club feel, how it could connect the players and why they started playing soccer in the first place."

-It was important to Milbery to include a heart, which was an integral part of his "Love This City" mural series.
-So he made a variation of the heart specifically for the Rapids.
+It was really important to Milbery to include a heart, which was an integral part of his "Love This City" mural series.
+So, he made a variation of the heart specifically for the Rapids.

 "Would the Rapids allow the love to be on there?
 Could we have a version of the heart on the jersey?"
 Milbery said.
 "Adidas, MLS and the Rapids all said 'yes.'"